MrStevenSmith/NetApp-Ansible/2.Setting_up_Ansible_AWX/README.md

-# Setting up Ansible AWX for use
+# Exercise 2 - Setting up Ansible AWX for use

 ## Initial AWX Setup